-The Connecticut real estate power of attorney form is used to grant specific permissions to an authorized agent on behalf of a principal.
-This type of power of attorney can only assign real estate-related powers to an agent and does not grant any other authorities or duties.
+A Connecticut real estate power of attorney form is used to grant specific permissions to an authorized agent on behalf of a principal.
+This type of power of attorney can only assign real estate-related powers to an agent and does not grant any other authority or duties.
 A common use for a real estate power of attorney would be if the principal needs another person to handle the closing of a real estate transaction, either because they want to make sure it’s done correctly or because they cannot be present during the signing.